Working in Latvia

 It's most likely that Latvian employers will expect your application to be in Latvian as most jobs require some knowledge of the language.
 Russian, German and English may also be used in employment so check job advertisements carefully for language requirements.

-CVs are typically similar to those used in the UK.
+CVs are usually similar to those used in the UK.
 Your CV and covering letter should be tailored to each specific job that you apply for.
-Make sure your covering letter explains why you're applying for the role and want to work for that company in Latvia.
+Remember to include details of all the languages you speak/write and your level (beginner, intermediate and advanced).
+If you’re sending in a CV in Latvian (or Russian), try to get a native speaker to read through it first.

 Interviews are also similar to those carried out in the UK.
 International employers will use their normal selection procedures, which may include aptitude tests and assessment centres.

 Research a company before attending an interview, including the location of its European headquarters and its main product/work.
-Consider the challenges of an Eastern European economy.
 Get more applications and CV advice.

 Will your UK qualifications be recognised?